googleforgames/agones/site/content/en/docs/Reference/fleet.md

         players:
           count: 9
           capacity: 10
-        sessions:
-          count:  # Count and/or capacity must be listed (but may be nil) otherwise the counter will by dropped by the CRD schema.
       lists:
         players:
           capacity:  # Capacity and/or values must be listed (but may be nil) otherwise the list will be dropped by the CRD schema.
-        rooms:
-          capacity: 5
-          values:
-            - room1
-            - room2
-            - room3
       # The GameServer's Pod template
       template:
         spec: